Flooding: Everything You Need to Know

 Get Emergency Alerts

 You can sign up to get emergency weather alerts on your phone.
 Sign up for your community warning system.
-You can also find out about emergency alerts from the Emergency Alert System and National Oceanic and Atmospheric Administration on the radio.
-It’s a great idea to have a solar-powered radio.
+You can also find out about emergency alerts from the Emergency Alert System and National Oceanic and Atmospheric Administration on NOAA weather radios.
+It’s a great idea to have a solar-powered radio

 Purchase or Renew Flood Insurance

 When you purchase insurance for your home, it doesn’t generally include flood insurance.
 Check with your insurance company to ensure you have flood insurance if you are in a high-risk area.
-If you don’t you will want to purchase it separately if you live in a high-risk area.
+If you don’t have it in place, you’ll want to purchase it separately if you live in a high-risk area.
 You can get flooding insurance under the National Flood Insurance Program.

 Stock Up on Emergency Items